-We’ve been back from our family trip to Walt Disney World for just a few days and my DMs are FULL of questions about our trip from people who are curious, people planning for the future, people wanting to know what it’s like there right now.
+We went on a family trip to Walt Disney World last year and my DMs were FULL of questions about our trip from people who are curious, people planning for the future, people wanting to know what it’s like there right now.
 So instead of responding over and over in my DMs, I figured a full comprehensive blog post would be more helpful!
-I hope this helps answer some of your questions if you’re thinking of going to Disney World sometime in the near (or even distant!) future, and what to expect RIGHT NOW in 2021 at WDW.
+I hope this helps answer some of your questions if you’re thinking of going to Disney World sometime in the near (or even distant!) future, and what to expect RIGHT NOW in 2022 at WDW.

 Table of Contents

 - My top 9 tips for Walt Disney World

 - What Walt Disney World resorts & parks are open?

 - What was the hotel experience like?
 Do they clean your rooms each day?

 - Do you have a favorite restaurant?

 - What about parades and character meet & greets?

 - Where did you get your cute Disney things?